prebid/prebid.github.io/dev-docs/prebid-1.0-API.md

 ## No More Default Endpoints

 In Prebid 0.x there were defaults for the Prebid Server endpoints and the video cache URL.
 With 1.0, these defaults have been removed to be vendor neutral, so all publisher pages must define them via pbjs.setConfig().
-The same functionality as 0.x may be achieved with this setConfig:
+The same functionality as 0.x may be achieved as shown below:

 {% highlight js %}